 Credit Enhancement

-An approach used by a lender to reduce the risk of a borrower defaulting on a loan such as requiring mortgage insurance.
+Credit enhancement is a method lenders use to reduce the risk of a borrower defaulting, such as requiring mortgage insurance.

 Credit History